joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 - **Determine connectivity methods**
   - Wired networks provide stabiilty and speed, but restrictive in terms of mobility.
-  - Wirelss connections offer greater levels of flexibility and scalability.
+  - Wireless connections offer greater levels of flexibility and scalability.
   - Hybrid methods can be used to combine both.
   - When deciding for connectivity methods to user, consider:
     - scalability